 The Boston Massacre on March 5, 1770 was the result of tensions that had been building up since 1768, when Redcoats were sent to Boston in the wake of the Townsend Duties and to protect customs officials.
 With 2,000 soldiers occupying a town with a population of about 16,000, friction was inevitable.
 This would occasionally produce fist fights and angry confrontations between the occupying Redcoats and Bostonians.
-The violent clash on March 5 began when Private White, on guard at the Custom’s house in King’s Street (now State Street) left his sentry box and struck young Edward Garrick in the face with the butt of his musket for insulting his commanding officer.
-White soon found himself surrounded by an angry mob that hurled taunts and snowballs at him - and launched the Boston Massacre.
+The violent clash on March 5 began when Private White, on guard at the Customs house on King Street (now State Street) left his sentry box and struck young Edward Garrick in the face with the butt of his musket for insulting his commanding officer.
+White soon found himself surrounded by an angry mob of Bostonians that hurled taunts and snowballs at him.

-Captain Preston of the 29th Regiment arrived with eight Redcoats to reinforce White.
-The troops forced their way through the increasingly hostile crowd, now swollen to several hundred people.
-Amidst a hail of snowballs and rocks, a club thrown from the crowd struck Private Montgomery in the face.
+Captain Preston of the 29th Regiment arrived with eight fellow Redcoats to extract White from the square.
+The troops forced their way through the increasingly hostile crowd.
+Amidst a hail of snowballs and rocks, a club thrown from the crowd struck a Private Montgomery in the face.
 Witnesses said Montgomery then fired the first shot.
 The crowd continued to press on the soldiers and more shots were fired.
 When the smoke cleared, five men lay dead or dying.

 Today, a ring of stones on the Freedom Trail marks the site of the Boston Massacre and reenactments hosted by the Bostonian Society take place on the anniversary every year.

 CRISPUS ATTUCKS Little is known about Crispus Attucks, and yet he is one of the most important figures in the Revolution, killed by two shots in the infamous Boston Massacre.
 He was identified as a Mulatto, child of a Black father and Native American mother.
 It is believed that Attucks was an escaped slave working on a whaling ship at the time of the Massacre.
 Attucks was given little attention after the trial, but in the years leading up to the Civil War the Abolitionist Movement declared him an African-American hero.